 What's the School Like?

 Is it big or small?
 Is it a conservatory or is it at a large college?
-If you dread the idea of a big school, don’t go to a big school.
-If at USC, you’d dread being surrounded by a sea of students and going to USC football games, then you probably shouldn’t attend.
+If you dread the idea of a big school, don't go to a big school.
+If you'd dread being surrounded by a sea of students and going to USC football games, then you probably shouldn't attend USC.

 Pick a school where you will feel comfortable and at home so that you can thrive.